 Look for fresh vegetables and fruits that are in season.
 They are easy to get, have more flavor and are usually less expensive.
 Local farmer’s markets are a great source of seasonal produce.
 Buy small amounts of raw fruits and veggies more frequently to ensure you’re eating the foods without throwing them away.
 Frozen fruits and vegetables are just as good as raw, and will even last longer.
 Buy in bulk when these are on sale.
 Be mindful of added sauces, as they may increase the total calories and sodium.

 Reading food labels can help to compare similar products on the shelves and allow you to make a more informed food choice.
 A great rule of thumb is to choose the product that has more protein and fiber combined than total grams of sugar.

-a.
-Frozen meal guidelines: Look for items with <300 kcals, <25 grams of total carbohydrates, and <600mg sodium or less per meal.
-Brands that often meet these criteria include Weight Watchers Smart Ones, Lean Cuisine or Healthy Choice.
+- Frozen meal guidelines: Look for items with <300 kcals, <25 grams of total carbohydrates, and <600mg sodium or less per meal.
+Brands that often meet these criteria include WW Smart Ones, Lean Cuisine or Healthy Choice.

 - Snack Tip: Choose foods where the total grams of protein and the total grams of fiber is more than the total grams of sugar per serving.
 For instance, protein + fiber > sugar.